 Through the Secretariat, inform the Scientific Council at the 7th meeting of the Sessional Committee about experiences and lessons-learnt in the application of these Guidelines, and the need for additional guidance on assessment and mitigation of marine noise;

 Support the Secretariat in securing the external expertise required to update the Technical Support Information, prepare a gap analysis and identify further needed guidance, as well as develop a report on knowledge and potential need for guidance regarding freshwater cetacean species;

+Make use of Technical Series No. 46 Best Available Technology (BAT) and Best Environmental Practice (BET) for Mitigating Three Noise Sources: Shipping, Seismic Airgun Surveys and Pile Driving and bring it to the attention of appropriate regulatory bodies considering the information within marine spatial planning and licencing processes relating to underwater noise-generating activities;

 Provide information on the implementation of Resolution 12.14 through National Reports.